Outerstring graphs are $\chi$-bounded: Preliminaries

 \section{Preliminaries}

-We fix the underlying halfplane of outerstring graphs to be the closed halfplane above the horizontal axis.
-We call the horizontal axis bounding this halfplane the \emph{baseline}.
-Therefore, we call a family of curves \emph{grounded} if each curve in the family is contained in this halfplane, has one endpoint on the baseline, and does not intersect the baseline in any other point.
-We call the endpoint of a curve $c$ that lies on the baseline the \emph{basepoint} of $c$.
-We can assume without loss of generality that the basepoints of all curves in a grounded family are pairwise distinct.
-Therefore, there is a natural left-to-right order of the curves in a grounded family corresponding to the order of their basepoints on the baseline.
-We denote this order by $\prec$, that is, $c_1\prec c_2$ means that the basepoint of $c_1$ lies to the left of the basepoint of $c_2$.
-If $\famF$ is a grounded family of curves and $u,v\in\famF$ are two curves with $u\prec v$, then we define $\famF(u,v)=\{c\in\famF\colon u\prec c\prec v\}$.
+We let $H^+$ denote the upper closed half-plane determined by the horizontal axis.
+We call the horizontal axis the \emph{baseline}.
+We can assume, without loss of generality, that $H^+$ is the underlying half-plane of any grounded family of curves that we consider.
+Accordingly, we call a family of curves \emph{grounded} if every curve in the family has one endpoint on the baseline and all the remaining part above the baseline, and we call a curve with this property itself \emph{grounded}.
+The \emph{basepoint} of a grounded curve is the endpoint that lies on the baseline.
+We can assume, without loss of generality, that the basepoints of all curves in any grounded family that we consider are distinct.
+For if $b$ is the common basepoint of several curves in a grounded family $\famF$, then a sufficiently small neighborhood of $b$ is disjoint from the other curves in $\famF$ (because curves are compact sets and $\famF$ is finite), and an appropriate perturbation of the curves within that neighborhood of $b$ makes their basepoints distinct while keeping the curves pairwise intersecting.

-For convenience, we denote the chromatic number and the clique number of the intersection graph of a grounded family of curves $\famF$ by $\chi(\famF)$ and $\omega(\famF)$, respectively.
+A \emph{proper coloring} of a grounded family of curves $\famF$ is an assignment of colors to the curves in $\famF$ such that no two intersecting curves receive the same color.
+A \emph{clique} in $\famF$ is a subfamily of $\famF$ comprising pairwise intersecting curves.
+We let $\chi(\famF)$ and $\omega(\famF)$ denote the minimum number of colors in a proper coloring of $\famF$ and the maximum size of a clique in $\famF$, respectively.
+Thus $\chi(\famF)$ is the chromatic number and $\omega(\famF)$ is the clique number of the intersection graph of $\famF$.